oonaleivo/Beach-Volley-Scoreboard/README.md

-This React application is a scoreboard for beach volley games.
+This React application is a scoreboard for beach and indoor volleyball games.
 It allows users to track points and sets for each team.
-Sets go to 21 points with 2 point difference, and possible third set to 15.
+In beach mode sets go to 21 points with 2 point difference, and possible third set to 15.
 The scoreboard will also alert to switch sides every 7 points and in the third set every 5 points.
+In indoor mode sets go to 25 points with 2 point difference, and possible fifth set to 15.

 Here's a detailed breakdown of the app's functionality: